 pinch of salt

-STEP 1 Into a bowl, combine flour and salt; cut in butter.
+STEP 1 Into a bowl, combine flour, sugar and salt.
+Add the cubed butter.
 Using your hands flake the flour and butter together.
 No pressing, or squeezing, just soft motion, making sure all the butter remain coated, until the mixture looks like bread crumbs.
 Not to overwork!
 Overworking heats up the pastry and makes it sticky.

 You can use this dough pastry to make great pies and tarts.